Rudy de Mérode

-Rudy de Mérode, real name Frédéric Martin (1905 in Silly-sur-Nied, Moselle – ?, probably in Spain) was a French collaborator during the German occupation of France in the Second World War.
+Rudy de Mérode, real name Frédéric Martin (28 December 1905 in Silly-sur-Nied, Moselle – ?, likely in Spain) was a French collaborator during the German occupation of France in the Second World War.

-Life
+Early life

 Originating in Luxemburg, his family emigrated to France and were naturalised as French citizens in the 1920s.
 He studied engineering in Strasbourg and then in Germany, where he was recruited by the Abwehr in 1928.
-In 1934 he participated in building works on the Maginot Line and passed on the plans (to which he had access) to the German intelligence services.
+In 1934 he participated in the construction of the Maginot Line and passed on the plans (to which he had access) to the German intelligence services.
 Unmasked as a spy in 1935, he was condemned in 1936 to 10 years in jail (which he served at Clairvaux Prison) and 20 years' exile from France.
 During the debacle of the Battle of France, hundreds of thousands of prisoners roamed the roads of France.
 On 14 June, at Bar-sur-Aube, a group of prisoners was evacuated from the central prison at Clairvaux, including Rudy de Mérode and other spies, who all took advantage of the anarchy to escape and request help from the Germans.

+Black market

-In July 1940, he returned to Paris and set himself up at German military intelligence's HQ in the Hôtel Lutetia.
+In July 1940, de Mérode returned to Paris and set himself up at German military intelligence's HQ in the Hôtel Lutetia.
 Attached to a supply office at 18 rue Pétrarque in Paris as a cover, he spied for the Abwehr alongside another SD agent, the Dutchman Gédéon van Houten (called the Baron d'Humières).

-At first, he gathered intelligence via a team of thirty, under his orders, who he trained himself.
+At first, de Mérode gathered intelligence via a team of thirty, under his orders, whom he trained himself.
 Most of them were fugitives from justice, and he used them to gather equipment and buildings.
 His team requisitioned several apartments and hôtels particuliers under the cover of being French or (more often) German policemen.